kawanes-spring2020/webapp/README.md

 Running the unittests:

-run mvn test : to run the unit test cases
+run mvn test : to run the unit test cases dkmf